by David Klein

 “It’s going to be okay,” he said.

 “I know.
 It just isn’t yet.”
-She sounded so fatalistic, so down.
-At that moment he had a dark premonition of Sasha deteriorating, sinking into permanent despondency and black moods.
-Despite her generally upbeat demeanor, and her recent enthusiasm for returning to work, she’d suffered several minor bouts of melancholy over the years, nothing serious, but she was susceptible, and those had been some of the most difficult times for Robert, because although he tried to be sympathetic and encouraging he could work no magic to help revive Sasha during her down periods, and Robert wasn’t good at being helpless.
-He was good at solving problems.
+She sounded so down.
+At that moment he had a dark premonition of Sasha sinking into permanent despondency.
+Despite her generally upbeat demeanor, and her recent enthusiasm for returning to work, she’d suffered minor bouts of melancholy over the years, nothing serious, but she was susceptible, and those had been some of the most difficult times for Robert, because although he was sympathetic and encouraging, and tried to be the supportive husband his wife needed and loved, he could work no magic to help revive Sasha during her down periods, and Robert wasn’t good at being helpless.
+He was good at solving problems, but he couldn’t solve Sasha’s black moods, and they seemed to becoming more frequent and lasting longer.
+He feared her moods mostly had to do with him, although he couldn’t pinpoint what he was doing wrong.

-He kissed her fingertips.
+He took her hand and kissed her fingertips.
 “What do you say we go back to bed?”

-She sighed heavily.
+Her mouth turned down and she sighed heavily, as if he’d annoyed her.
 “I can’t think about that right now.”

-“No, you’re right.”
+“No, you’re right.
+I mean—yeah, I know.”
 He bit down on his lip.
 “But let’s do something together.”

 Robert had no one to blame but himself for the discussion.
-He started it, but hoped for a different outcome.
+He started it, because he wanted a resolution, but he had hoped for a different outcome.

-“I think it’s going to be quiet and lonely for you around here tomorrow,” he said.
+“I think it’s going to be too quiet for you around here tomorrow,” he said.
 “You should fly up to Buffalo with me.”

 Sasha didn’t respond at first, which he took as a sign she was mulling over the idea and needed an extra nudge to tip her his way.